Start a Plastic Sheets Trading Business in Dubai

 Open a corporate bank account with a UAE-registered bank

 Required documents typically include passport copies, a visa page, a brief business plan summary, and proof of residential address.
-There is no minimum share capital requirement for most free zone trading licences, which significantly reduces the financial barrier to entry.
-For straightforward applications with complete documentation, the timeline from submission to an active licence is generally between 3 and 7 working days.
+There is no minimum share capital requirement for most free zone trading licenses, which significantly reduces the financial barrier to entry.
+For straightforward applications with complete documentation, the timeline from submission to an active license is generally between 3 and 7 working days.

 Compliance and Ongoing Obligations

-Once the licence is active, businesses must observe a number of ongoing compliance obligations.
-The trading licence requires annual renewal, which involves submitting updated documents and paying the renewal fee.
+Once the license is active, businesses must observe a number of ongoing compliance obligations.
+The trading license requires annual renewal, which involves submitting updated documents and paying the renewal fee.
 Traders must also comply with UAE customs regulations for the import and re-export of plastic materials, including accurate HS code classification for all shipments.

 Key Stats at a Glance